Introduction and brief history

 Performance details, 1942-1944

-The premiere performance of Brundibár was given as a celebratory gift to the director of the Jewish orphanage, Moritz Freudenfeld, and directed by Rafael Schächter.
+The premiere performance of Brundibár was given as a celebratory gift to the director of the Jewish orphanage, Moritz Freudenfeld, and was directed by Rafael Schächter.
 After Schächter’s sudden deportation to Terezín, Rudi Freudenfeld assumed control of the rehearsals.
-František Zelenka, an architect and stage designer formerly of the National Theatre and Liberated Theatre, took over the direction of the opera, and designed a simple set of three large fences made up of several boards, with three posters stuck on it.
+František Zelenka, an architect and stage designer formerly of the National Theatre and Liberated Theatre, took over the direction of the opera.
+He designed a simple set of three large fences made up of several boards with three posters stuck on them.
 The posters had a sparrow, cat and dog wittily presented, and the animal characters would stick their heads through the poster when they first appeared in the action.
-Since it was being staged in the dining room of the orphanage without space or resources for orchestra, three players had to suffice: piano, violin and drummer.
+Since it was being staged in the dining room of the orphanage, without space or resources for orchestra, three players had to suffice: a pianist, violinist and drummer.

 Again, František Zelenka was given charge as stage director, this time with assistance of an exceptional choreographer from Vienna, Kamila Rosenbaum.
 Weissberger comments about organised movement: